Main Second Level Navigation

 Graduate Faculty Memberships at RSI

-The Rehabilitation Sciences Institute offers Graduate Faculty Memberships so faculty members can supervise graduate students and teach graduate courses at the University of Toronto.
-At U of T, members of teaching staff do not automatically have supervisory privileges in graduate programs.
+At U of T, faculty do not automatically have supervisory or teaching privileges in graduate programs.
 Authority to teach or supervise graduate students is a separate layer of responsibility with specific criteria.
+The Rehabilitation Sciences Institute offers Graduate Faculty Memberships (GFMs) so that faculty members can fulfill these essential professional duties.

 Graduate Faculty Membership (GFM) Types